jvino/cluster-hpc-gpu-guides/docs/job_submission/chronos.md

 Issue: Name, Surname, username, email
 ```

-## 3 Chronos web interface
+## 3 Chronos Web Interface
-Using the URL provided by the administrator of the service in the browser, it is possible to access the Chronos web interface as shown in the following figure.
+Chronos provdes a simple and fast web interface as shown in the following figure.

 ![inital_screen](images/inital_screen.png)

-The web interface is the unique way to check your job status.
+Through the web interface is possible to verify your job status.
 Moreover, it can be used to submit scheduled or dependent jobs.

-!!! note
-    To access your web interface, please, follow instructions in section 4.

-## 3.1 Submit a job using the web interface
+## 3.1 Submit a job using the Web Interface
-Clicking on the “ADD JOB” box you submit a job.
-The following figure shows the box where you insert all parameters needed to submit a job.
+The web interface provides the possibility to submit a job by clicking on the “ADD JOB”.
+The following figure shows the box where you can insert all job parameters.

 ![graphical_job_submission](images/graphical_job_submission.png)